SheffieldSolar/PV_Live-API/README.md

 # PV_Live
 A Python implementation of the PV_Live web API.
 See https://www.solar.sheffield.ac.uk/pvlive/

-**Latest Version: 0.8**
+**Latest Version: 0.9**

 **New!
-Updated 2021-07-19 to include a Command Line Interface and Docker Image.**
+Updated 2021-09-09 to include support for accessing 5 minutely PV_Live outturns.**

 ## About this repository

 * This Python library provides a convenient interface for the PV_Live web API to facilitate accessing PV_Live results in Python code.
-* Developed and tested with Python 3.7, should work with Python 3.5+.
+* Developed and tested with Python 3.8, should work with Python 3.5+.
 Support for Python 2.7+ has been discontinued as of 2021-01-15.

 ## How do I get set up?